Code-Institute-Submissions/project2-stream2/README.md

 ## Overview

 ### General information
 This is Dan Dumitrache's second project for Code Institure bootcamp, Dublin, Ireland January 2018.
 It presents graphs related to US number of births between 2000 and 2014.
-The data  the graphs are based onis provided by the US Social Security Administration.
+The data the graphs are based on is provided by the US Social Security Administration.
 The original data-set can be found at (https://github.com/fivethirtyeight/data/blob/master/births/US_births_2000-2014_SSA.csv).
 Git repository can be seen at (https://github.com/saigonro/project2-stream2)

 ### Navigation through the website
 This is a single page website.
 To see the whole content just scroll the page.